 Determining priorities can help you if (and when) you come across conflicting interests.

-Procurement (person or team responsible for sourcing transportation providers) will often prioritize cost-savings, while operations (person or team responsible for planning and shipping the freight) will prioritize service.
+Procurement (the person or team responsible for sourcing transportation providers) will often prioritize cost-savings, while operations (the person or team responsible for planning and shipping the freight) will prioritize service.

-Which makes sense; often times, the two functions will often be judged against different metrics and key performance indicators (KPIs).
+This makes sense; these two functions are often judged against different metrics and key performance indicators (KPIs).

 Even if you’re a smaller shipper and you don’t have separate departments for purchasing and operations, you’ve probably run into this issue.

-Mexico is the United States’ second-largest trading partner, and more than 70% of the cross-border freight moves by truck.
+Mexico is the United States’ second-largest trading partner, and more than 70% of freight crossing the southern border moves by truck.